Jagdish-Padhi/GuruBuddy/README.md

 - ✅ **Dynamic Data Table**: Teachers can access a dynamically updating table showing the last taught topic for each subject and division.
 - ✅ **AI-Powered Doubt Solver**: A Groq-powered chatbot assists teachers by providing real-time examples and explanations for complex topics.
 - ✅ **Customizable Schedule**: Teachers can customize their institution’s schedule anytime with ease.
+- - ✅ **Future Vision**: Shown how we can add more value in upcoming features section.

 ---